“Sighting of the Day in the Bush”

 This was particularly the case when last evening, shortly before our lovely dinner guests arrived, that we had 13 warthogs, 30 helmeted guinea fowl, a handful of mongoose, and a mating pair of francolins, whom we affectionately call “Frank and Mrs. Frank” all in the yard simultaneously.

 |Even Frank and Mrs. Frank have been working at building a nest in the bush in our yard.|

 We were excited by the display, some of it centering on mating, some of it celebrating our handfuls of tossed pellets, seeds, carrots, and apples, and some of it, just for fun.

 I must admit, I took the above very jittery video.
 I don’t have the steady hand required for great videos, mainly for emotional reasons instead of physical limitations.
 I get so enthused I can hardly focus on my subjects.
 So be it.
 It’s been almost six years, and I’m still struggling with videos.

 |Louise’s dear mom Estelle crocheted this lovely vest for me.
 I couldn’t love it more.
 It will look great with a safari shirt or a tee shirt and jeans!
 Thanks, Estelle!
 You’re the best!|

 However, I keep making them.
 I can’t help it.
 Occasionally, I get lucky as I did with the horns-stuck-together video from a few days ago in Kruger National Park.
 Click here for that post.

 For today?
-Feeding the seeming endless flow of visitors, working on Tom’s computer that’s having monitor issues, enjoying some delicious leftovers from last night and, if it doesn’t rain, a drive in the park searching for more and more and more.
+Feeding the seemingly endless flow of visitors, working on Tom’s computer that’s having monitor issues, enjoying some delicious leftovers from last night, and, if it doesn’t rain, a drive in the park searching for more and more and more.